zenorocha/wedocs/intro/custom-domains.md

 ## Introduction

-In order to make your app accessible right away, WeDeploy makes any project accessible via its WeDeploy Domain, which has the form `<serviceID>.<projectID>.wedeploy.io`.
-For example, you're able to access a project named `project1` with a service named `web` with `web.project1.wedeploy.io`.
+In order to make your app accessible right away, WeDeploy makes any project accessible via its project domain, wich looks like `<serviceID>.<projectID>.wedeploy.io`.
+Let's say you have a project named `project` with a service named `web` the WeDeploy project domain would be `web.project.wedeploy.io`.
+Every project in WeDeploy supports one or many custom domains.

 <!-- </article> -->